boryun/TF2-VoteNet/README.md

 ## Train & Eval

-To train on ScanNet, run `python -B train.py --gpus 0 --dataset scannet --batch_size 16 --log_dir logs/scannet --verbose_interval 15 --keep_all_classes`, to train on SUNRGBD, run `python -B train.py --gpus 0 --dataset sunrgbd --batch_size 16 --log_dir logs/sunrgbd --verbose_interval 45`.
+To train on ScanNet, run `python -B train.py --gpus 0 --dataset scannet --batch_size 16 --log_dir logs/scannet --verbose_interval 15 --keep_all_classes`, to train on SUNRGBD, run `python -B train.py --gpus 0 --dataset sunrgbd --batch_size 16 --log_dir logs/sunrgbd --verbose_interval 45 --keep_all_classes`.

 To evaluate on ScanNet, run `python -B test.py --gpus 0 --dataset scannet --batch_size 32 --log_dir logs/scannet --keep_all_classes`, change `--dataset` and `--log_dir` args to evaluate on SUNRGBD.

 # Eval Result

-The official implementation set `per_class_proposal` flags default to True during training and testing (which is denote as `keep_all_classes` in this project).
-That is, for each prediction with objectness greater than specific threshold, instead of assgn it to the semantic class with maximum predict probs, we make it a prediction to all classes with class score equal to `objectness * class_prob` (i.e. split each prediction into num_class proposals).
+The official implementation set `per_class_proposal` flags default to True during training and testing (which is denoted as `keep_all_classes` in this project).
+That is, for each prediction with objectness greater than a specific threshold, instead of assigning it to the semantic class with maximum predict probs, we make it a prediction to all classes with class score equal to `objectness * class_prob` (i.e. split each prediction into num_class proposals).
+Which is a little tricky but could improve meanAP about 1~2 points.

 The result under each circumstance is listed following.